 - Offer post-adoption support

 Find out what's involved in the adoption process, who can help and how to search for adopted children or birth parents.

 - Discover the different types of Adoption in BC

 - Deciding to place a child for adoption

 - Learn about adoption privacy and confidentiality rules

 - Find your birth parents, adopted child or relatives

 Adoption Practice Standards:

-Adoption Practice Standards (PDF, 705KB) provide direction to workers providing adoption services delegated by the Director of Adoption under section 77 of the Adoption Act.
+2001 Adoption Practice Standards (abbreviated) (PDF) provide direction to workers providing adoption services delegated by the Director of Adoption under section 77 of the Adoption Act.

 Workers planning adoption provide guardianship services for children who are in the care, custody or guardianship of the Director of Adoption under section 23 or 24 of the Adoption Act.
 Workers also assume guardianship responsibilities when planning adoption for children in the continuing custody of a director under the CFCSA, or under guardianship of a director pursuant to section 29 of the Family Relations Act.